xraverx/psychoactive-substances/README.md

     └── withdrawal.md
 ```

-## How to Contribute
+## Contributing to the Project

-This project is a work-in-progress, so we encourage contributions!
-If you have relevant information to add or would like to improve existing content, please submit a pull request.
-Together, we can create a comprehensive and valuable resource for the community.
+As this project is an ongoing effort, we wholeheartedly welcome and appreciate contributions!
+If you possess relevant information to contribute or want to enhance existing content, please submit a pull request.
+Together, we can create an invaluable and comprehensive resource for the community.

-## License
+## Licensing

 This project is licensed under the [MIT License](https://mit-license.org).

-## Get in Touch
+## Connect with Us

-We hope that this repository serves as a valuable resource for those looking to learn more about psychoactive substances and make informed decisions about drug use.
-If you have any questions, suggestions, or feedback on how we can improve this project, please don't hesitate to reach out!
+We strive to make this repository an indispensable resource for individuals seeking to learn more about psychoactive substances and make informed decisions regarding drug use.
+If you have any questions, suggestions, or feedback on how we can improve this project, please don't hesitate to get in touch!